hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 ### Quality Control - sample level

-The next step in the DESeq2 workflow is QC, which includes sample-level and gene-level steps to perform QC checks on the count data to help us ensure that the samples/replicates look good.
+The next step in the DESeq2 workflow is QC, which includes sample-level and gene-level QC checks on the count data to help us ensure that the samples/replicates look good.

 <p align="center">
 <img src="../img/de_workflow_salmon_qc.png" width="400">